Supermac30/DMOJ-Solutions/README.md

 # DMOJ_Projects
 Holds all the code I used to solve problems in DMOJ.

-It is seperated into:
-- Math
+I have learnt a lot since staring DMOJ mainly -
-- Data Structure
+- BSTs
+- Segment trees and prefix sums
-- Cool Algorithms
+- Suffix Trees
-- Implementation
+- Graph Theory

+I also improved my coding skills in both Python 3 and Java.